Nut (food): Toxicity

 Nuts used for food are a common source of food allergens.
-Reactions can range from mild symptoms to severe ones, a condition known as anaphylaxis, which can be life-threatening.
+Reactions can range from mild symptoms to a condition known as anaphylaxis, a severe adverse reaction that can be life-threatening.
 The reaction is due to the release of histamine by the body in response to an allergen in the nuts, causing skin and other possible reactions.
 Many experts suggest that a person with an allergy to peanuts should avoid eating tree nuts, and vice versa.

 In the European Union, foods containing nuts must be labelled.
 The EU regulation requires labelling of foods containing peanuts or nuts, specified as: